buildpacks/spec/distribution.md

 /cnb/buildpacks/<buildpack ID>/<buildpack version>/
 ```

-If the buildpack ID contains a `/`, it must be replaced with `_` in the directory name.
+If the buildpack ID contains a `/`, it MUST be replaced with `_` in the directory name.

 A buildpack MUST contain a `buildpack.toml` file at its root directory.